cmcdgit/recursiveGrepTool/README.md

-# Recursive grep tool that allows you to set which folder to start your search
+# Recursive grep tool that allows a user to set a commonly used folder to search with useful VIM buffered output which can be easily accessed using the shortcuts from the help menu

  Installation instructions